Conference on Curriculum and the SDGs – MONTPELLIER 2018

 [/fusion_content_box][/fusion_content_boxes]

-At a time when education systems, both formal and non-formal, are mobilizing for the release of UNESCO's new "Education 2030" roadmap centered on the Sustainable Development Goals (SDGs), it's vital that we also mobilize as a community of educational researchers.
-The seventeen goals defined by the United Nations cover the whole range of what is known in the French-speaking community as "educations à".
-The educational implementation of these 17 objectives is in itself a major challenge for the world of education: is it a question of creating ex novo as many new paths or systems?
-Is it a matter of integrating these objectives into existing curricula?
-Is it a question of recomposing curricula around the SDGs?
-Is it a new educational utopia, a heterotopia (in Durkheim's sense) or a neoliberal normalizing goal?
-How can they be applied to different geopolitical and cultural spheres, in the North and South?
-This colloquium aims to debate these questions from a critical and scientific perspective.
+As both formal and non-formal education systems rally in response to the release of UNESCO’s new “Education 2030” roadmap—which focuses on the Sustainable Development Goals (SDGs)—it is essential that we, as a community of education researchers, also take action.
+The seventeen goals defined by the United Nations indeed encompass the entirety of what is commonly referred to in the French-speaking community as “education for.”
+The educational implementation of these 17 goals constitutes in itself a major challenge for the world of education: does this mean creating as many new pathways or programs from scratch?
+Does it mean integrating these goals into existing curricula by breaking them down?
+Does it mean restructuring curricula around the SDGs?
+Is this, finally, a new educational utopia, a heterotopia (in Durkheim’s sense), or a neoliberal normalizing agenda?
+How should they be adapted to different geopolitical and cultural spheres, in the North and the South?
+This conference aims to discuss these questions from a critical and scientific perspective.